Tara Dakin

 Clenching is especially useful when stress feels “stuck” in the body, or when relaxation feels out of reach.
 It offers a controlled, physical pathway to discharge tension and reconnect with a sense of ease.

-The Six Elements of SELF Sessions
+The Six Elements of The Private SELF Sessions

+We begin with an enquiry of the self.
+Through reflective conversation and metacognitive enquiry, we consider what is present, what may require attention, and what is asking to be understood.
 Together, we gently explore how our experiences may be carried within the body.
 Through interoceptive enquiry, we begin to notice areas of tension, holding, discomfort, or disconnection, allowing intention to emerge naturally.

+From here, we move into Intentional Movement on the mat.
+This gentle, embodied practice supports awareness, mobility, and connection with the areas that may be calling for attention.
 The journey may remain on the mat, where a guided meditation invites an interoceptive exploration of the body.
 Through this inward awareness, we visit the sensations, responses, and experiences that arise, allowing the body to become part of the conversation.

 Alternatively, the experience may continue on the massage table.
 Therapeutic touch and restorative massage are combined with meditation and interoceptive guidance, creating space for deep relaxation, awareness, and connection.